Sabha, Libya: History

 In historical times, Sabha was a major centre of the Libyan caravan trade.
 Sabha Oasis, near Sabha, was the test site of OTRAG rockets, after launching was no longer possible in Shaba North in Zaire (now Democratic Republic of Congo).
 On 1 March 1981, an OTRAG rocket with a maximum height of 50 km was launched.
 It was also a remote test site for the Soviet Space program from 1984 to 1991.

 In a 2004 report by the International Atomic Energy Agency, the Sabha base was linked with Libya's nuclear weapons program.
 In September 2011, Anti-Gaddafi forces seized Sabha as part of the Fezzan campaign.
 No sign of a nuclear weapons program was found.

 In April 2017, BBC reported that there was a slave market for African migrants in Sabha.

-In January 2019, forces loyal to Libyan National Army (LNA) leader Khalifa Haftar launched an operation to take control of Sabha and were able to enter the city by the end of the month.
-On January 29, 2019, it was announced that Haftar successfully captured Sabha.
+In January 2019, forces loyal to LNA leader Khalifa Haftar launched an operation to take control of Sabha and were able to enter the city by the end of the month.
+On 29 January 2019, it was announced that Haftar successfully captured Sabha.
 In February 2019, Haftar's forces were spotted patrolling the city's neighborhoods.
 By May 2, 2020, politicians and activists loyal to the Tripoli-based government had announced their support of the GNA, and the city is currently under the control of pro-GNA municipal governments.

 Climate

-Sabha has a hot desert climate (Köppen climate classification BWh).
-Summers are very hot, with temperatures reaching 40ºC regularly.
-Winters are mild with a high diurnal temperature variation.
-There is hardly any precipitation in the year with low (32%) humidity, but sunshine is abundant throughout the year.
+Due to its location in the Sahara Desert, Sabha has a hot desert climate (Köppen BWh), with mild winters with a high diurnal temperature variation, very hot summers with temperatures reaching 40 C regularly and hardly any precipitation.
+The average annual mean temperature is 22.7 C, the average annual high temperature is 30.2 C and the average annual low temperature is 15.2 C. June is the hottest month, having the highest average high at 39.2 C, the highest mean at 31.4 C and the highest average low at 23.6 C. January is the coldest month, with the lowest average high at 18.9 C, lowest mean at 11.7 C and lowest average low at 4.5 C.

+Sabha receives just 8.2 mm of rain over 2.9 precipitation days, with a no rain in July and August and extremely little precipitation during the rest of the year.
+October, the wettest month, receives 2.1 mm of rainfall over 0.6 precipitation days.
+Humidity is low throughout the year, with April having a humidity of just 22% and January having a humidity of 42%.
+Sabha receives abundant amounts of sunshine, with 3526 hours of sunshine annually on average, with the most sunshine in summer and the least in winter.
+July receives the most sunshine of any month with 375 hours on average, while December and February both receive the least with 252 hours.